ChinaPWA/ChinaPWA.GitHub.io/en/cli/usage.md

 kit --help
 ```

-Note that the commands in `PWA Kit CLI` support both `prompting` and `one-off` modes.
-For example, take the `kit create <project_path> [options]` command to generate `PWA`, when no options are entered, the system will make the required items in the form of `prompting`, if some of the required `options` are filled in, then then `prompting` will skip the filled options, and only need to answer those unfilled options.
+Commands in `PWA Kit CLI` support both `interactive` and `one-off` modes.
+When you are using `kit create <project_path> [options]` command to generate `PWA`, if none of the options are provided, `PWA Kit CLI` will promopt you for required items through `interactive promptings`, if some of the required `options` are filled in, then our `interactive prompting` interface will skip these provided options, and you only nedd to provide those unfilled options.

 ### gen